dianaluepke/bridgefoundry.github.io/_posts/2017-12-20-the-real-magic-of-bridge-foundry.md

 I’ve learned to be comfortable in an organization full of strong women and people of color — people like me and people who are different from me.
 And if I want the freedom to use my strong voice, I need to give other people the space to use theirs -- and to be who they are.

-RailsBridge Co-Founder, Sarah Allen, has said about workshop attendees,  “If anyone has a problem with someone and they’re not hurting anyone, then THEY need to deal with their discomfort within their own self”.
+RailsBridge co-founder, Sarah Allen, has said about workshop attendees,  “If anyone has a problem with someone who is not hurting anyone, then THEY need to deal with their discomfort within their own self”.
 Everyone has something to contribute, you see.
 Everyone has worth.

 So, This.
 THIS, my friends is the REAL magic of Bridge Foundry and is at the heart of who we are.
-This idea really plays into the long view of who we are and where we’re headed
+This idea really plays into the long view of who we are and where we’re headed.

 In the meantime, please share your experiences or thoughts!
 Have you overcome a particular issue in your community?
 Have you had your own journey of personal growth?
 Are you shocked to hear this--that we’re not REALLY just about teaching programming?
 I’d love to hear in the comments.
 Blog posts about your own experiences are welcome too and you can post here <link>.

 Disclaimer: I still enjoy coding but no longer do paid work as a developer.
 My reasons for that are personal and I won’t get into it here, but if you’re curious, please feel free to get in touch to talk about it.